 attorney who knows how to protect your best interests and future.

-criminal defense lawyer from the Law Offices of Stephen L. Duncan, P.L.C.
-No matter what
+Scottsdale defense lawyer from the Law Offices of Stephen L. Duncan, P.L.C.
+No matter what type

 Tell us about your situation in further detail during a

 Misdemeanor offenses are categorized as either Class 1, Class 2, or Class

 3 based on the type and seriousness of an offense.
 These classes carry

 different types of penalties with varying amounts of jail time, fines,

 and community service.
 In addition to these legal consequences, being